Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 You talk about the headlines late last week.

-The headlines continue this morning.
+The headlines continued this morning.

 This is the front page of the New York Times.

-Yeah, I do not know exactly if they're going to be meeting necessarily this week, but I do know that he is going to be meeting with him sometime before the confirmation hearing and he's going to want to get answers to these questions.
+Yeah, I do not know exactly if they're going to be meeting necessarily this week, but I do know that he is going to be meeting with them sometime before the confirmation hearing and he's going to want to get answers to these questions.

 I mean, that headline was exactly what McConnell was referring to.